Scryptoshi/PoE-LootFinder/README.md

 # By the way,
 - I am not responsible if the use of this script will result in action from Path of Exile.
 Use at your own risk.
-- I would love to have your support and feedback so we can collective continue to take one step forward in solving the taxing task that is to "maps loot handling".
+- I would love to have your support and feedback so we can collectively continue to take one step forward in solving the taxing task that is to "maps loot handling".
 - This project is made for academic pursuit and I am open to suggestions on how to make it better.

-# Built With
-Autoit

 # Licensing
 This is free and unencumbered software released into the public domain.
 See the attached [LICENSING] document.

 # Contributing
 https://www.patreon.com/scryptoshi
-- Help me out so i can help you and the world out!
+- Help me out so I can help you and the world out!

 # Anonymous Donations
 - BTC - 34wokgdduv9FDyh1Mcs45gunFx7GL1heoU